The Impact of Smoke-free Policies on Restaurants and Bars

 The effort is focused on nine states – Alabama, Indiana, Kentucky, Mississippi, Missouri, North Carolina, South Carolina, Texas, and West Virginia*.
 These states were chosen because they have high rates of smoking and smoking-related disease; they lack substantial statewide smoking restrictions; and they have a number of communities with strong local smoke-free laws.**

 This initiative consists of two main components:

 1. The first is a study projecting the anticipated economic impact of a statewide smoke-free policy on restaurants and bars.
 This study examines objective economic indicators of the impact of local smoke-free laws already adopted in each of the nine states.
 The analysis was conducted by researchers at RTI International, an independent, nonprofit research institute, in consultation with CDC subject matter experts.
-The study is targeted for release in 2013.
+The study was released August 1, 2013.
+View Journal Article

 2. The second is state-specific videos featuring local restaurant and bar owners talking about their experiences operating under smoke-free laws.